longkunxuluke/longkunxuluke.github.io/_pages/about.md

 [10/2018]-[10/2021], PhD student (Chemistry), Supervisor: [Prof. Michelle Coote](http://rsc.anu.edu.au/~mcoote/index.html), Australian National University, Canberra, Australia

-2018 July-2018 September, Assistant Editor ([Materials](https://www.mdpi.com/journal/materials), [High-Throughput](https://www.mdpi.com/journal/high-throughput)), MDPI publisher, Beijing, China
+[07/2018]-[9/2018], Assistant Editor ([Materials](https://www.mdpi.com/journal/materials), [High-Throughput](https://www.mdpi.com/journal/high-throughput)), MDPI publisher, Beijing, China

-2015 September-2018 July, Master's degree (Applied Chemistry), Supervisor: [Prof. Xiang-Yuan Li](http://ccg.scu.edu.cn/a/default.html), Sichuan University, Chengdu, China
+[09/2015]-[07/2018], Master's degree (Applied Chemistry), Supervisor: [Prof. Xiang-Yuan Li](http://ccg.scu.edu.cn/a/default.html), Sichuan University, Chengdu, China

-2011 September-2015 July, Bachelor's degree (Material Chemistry), Qingdao Agricultural University, Qingdao, China
+[09/2011]-[07/2015], Bachelor's degree (Material Chemistry), Qingdao Agricultural University, Qingdao, China

 ## Research Interests

 My research is mainly about theoretical and computational chemistry.
-I develop and apply both first-principle and data based computational methods to study chemical properties (photochemistry, redox potential, pKa, thermodynamics, etc), catalysis and reactions in various solvent environment.
-I am also interested in employing computational techniques for the design of drugs, batteries and materials.
+I develop and apply both first-principle based and data driven computational methods to study chemical properties (photochemistry, redox potential, pKa, thermodynamics, etc), catalysis and reactions in various solvent environment.
+I am also interested in employing computational techniques and data science for the design of drugs, batteries and materials.

 I think a good computational method should be theoretically simple (elegant), easy to use (black-box) and generally effective for most systems (versatile).
 A good calculation should aim to predict something new that has never been reported or explain the physical mechanism that cannot be fully explained experimentally, not to repeat the experimental conclusion.